yanickflyer/airlinemanager4bot/README.md

 ## Features
 - ✔️ Autodepartures.
 - ✔️ Autobuy Fuel when price is low.
+- ✔️ Autobuy CO2 Quotas when price is low.
 - ✔️ Automaintain Aircraft.

 ## How To Run